lit/lit/packages/labs/motion/README.md

 ## Animate directive

 The `animate` directive can be used to animate DOM elements from one lit render to the next.
-If the `animate` element between renders, it will perform a "tweening" animation between the two states based on the options given.
+If the `animate` element changes state between renders, the directive performs a "tweening" animation between the two states based on the options given.
 In addition, elements can animate when they initially render to DOM and when they are removed.

 The directive supports a number of options: